Critical Lab Values to Monitor in Dysphagia

 Again, we are not diagnosing the disease, but integrating information on the whole patient will help guide our impressions and recommendations.

-(Click here for a handy chart/pdf: Lab values for dysphagia)
+(Click here for a handy chart/Critical Lab Values for the SLP to consider)

 1) Body Mass Index (BMI):